cite-architecture/cs2/README.md

 # `citeservlet`, second generation

 A servlet running all CITE services.

-Currently in development: see web page for current development at <http://cite-architecture.github.io/cs2/>.
+## Notes on building and running